All Episodes

 Who's paying for that?

-There's there's no new spending in keeping tax rates the same, but there is new social spending here.
+That's there's there's no new spending in keeping tax rates the same, but there is new social spending here.

-Where who's paying for it?
+Who's paying for it?

 And the spending goes on no matter what, right?

-Oh, yeah, that we never ever.
+Oh, yeah, that we never, ever.

-Come up with the magic that's going to fix our deficit problem.
+Well, these guys, for six months, they had the assignment of a lifetime, come up with the magic that's going to fix our deficit problem.

-And now everything they said may as well not have mattered, they may as well not have done it.
+They finish, they take a vote, they can't even get their own commissioners to go along with them, and now everything they said may as well not have mattered, they may as well not have done it.

 Look at how many cocktail hours they missed.